Best Tapas Bars in Barcelona

 La Cova Fumada

 A classic, dating back all the way to 1944, and one of my all time favorites.
 There isn't even a sign on the door, and the opening hours are a bit random, but it's very much worth the effort to go here.
-Excellent tapas (check the black board, there’s no menu) made with fresh ingredients, friendly service, inexpensive, and very old authentic.
+Excellent tapas (check the black board, there’s no menu) made with fresh ingredients, friendly service, inexpensive, and very old-school authentic.
 You can't book a table here, so go early.
 Read more here.

 La Cova Fumada, Carrer del Baluard 56 (Barceloneta).